AmedBrook/CMMS/README.md

 - Maintenance KPI visualization.
 - Password protection to access the archived data.
 - Switching back and forth betwween different tabs.
-- Easy to use the GUI.
+- Easy to use Graphical User Interface (GUI).